 The original dynamical vertex approximation (D$\Gamma$A) is a simplification of the multiscale many-body method with a pragmatic mindset that limits the calculation to the local fully irreducible vertex using perturbation theory. \cite{Held_etal_2008,a_toschi_07} As discussed in section \ref{sec:Parquet} above, a full parquet solution with space-time resolution is very challenging.
 A natural scheme to sidestep the difficulty is, in the spirit of DMFT, to consider the vertex to be only time or frequency dependent.
 The local fully irreducible vertex from a DMFT calculation can then be used as input for the parquet formalism.
 The method subsequently follows the procedure discussed above for the parquet method, therefore, this aspect will not be repeated in this section.

-Since this approach is relatively transparent and numerically practical with modest computation costs, \cite{Held_2014} besides the two-dimensional Hubbard model, it has been applied to several problems including three-dimensional Hubbard model, attractive Hubbard model, \cite{DelRe_2019}, nanoscopic quantum junction systems, \cite{Valli_etal_2010} and it has also been recently combined with ab initio calculations. \cite{Galler_etal_2017}.
-A more elaborate calculation based on parquet method has been performed for the one-dimensional Hubbard model \cite{Schafer_etal_2017}.
+Since this approach is relatively transparent and numerically practical with modest computational costs, \cite{Held_2014} besides the two-dimensional Hubbard model, it has been applied to several problems including the three-dimensional Hubbard model, the attractive Hubbard model, \cite{DelRe_2019} nanoscopic quantum junction systems, \cite{Valli_etal_2010} and it has also been recently combined with ab initio calculations. \cite{Galler_etal_2017} A more elaborate calculation based on parquet method has been performed for the one-dimensional Hubbard model \cite{Schafer_etal_2017}.

 There are a few variations of the dynamical vertex approximation.
 The full parquet formalism can be solved self-consistently with the fully irreducible vertex from the DMFT solution used as input.
-One can also consider self-consistency at the level of both the parquet equations and the DMFT equations, this involves finding the fully irreducible vertex from the DMFT solution, then using this to solve the parquet equations.
+One can also consider self-consistency at the level of both the parquet equations and the DMFT equations: this involves finding the fully irreducible vertex from the DMFT solution, then using this to solve the parquet equations.
 The parquet formalism provides both the full vertex and the dressed Green function.
 The dressed Green function can in turn be treated as input for the DMFT equation to obtain self-consistency in both the DMFT loop and the parquet equations loop.

 Initial applications on the half-filled Hubbard model motivated a further simplification by decoupling the particle-hole channels from the particle-particle channels.
-This simplification can be justified according the physics of the systems of interest.
-For example, in the Hubbard model near half-filling, the density wave is driven by the nesting in the particle-hole channels and one can argue for picking up the particle-hole ladder summations.
+This simplification can be justified by the physics of the systems of interest.
+For example, in the Hubbard model near half-filling, the density wave is driven by the nesting in the particle-hole channels and one can argue for choosing the particle-hole ladder summations.
 On the other hand, when the system is driven by s-wave pairing such as that in the attractive Hubbard model, one can keep only the particle-particle channel.
-There is no systematic universal argument on which channel should dominant.
-For most interesting regimes, such as the d-wave pairing in the Hubbard model, presumably all channels could contribute and one has to resort to solving the full set of equations of the parquet formalism.
+There is no systematic universal argument on which channel should be dominant.
+For most interesting regimes, such as the d-wave pairing in the Hubbard model, presumably all channels could contribute and one may have no choice but to try to tackle the full set of equations of the parquet formalism.

-The algorithm is summarized in Fig. \ref{fig:dga_algorithm}
+The algorithm is summarized in Fig. \ref{fig:dga_algorithm}.